Remember that scene in The Matrix where Neo’s having Kung Fu training uploaded directly into his brain and at the end he’s all like, “I know Kung-fu”?

 At her first therapy session with me, I gave Susan my standard warning: “you are going to feel like hell for a year”.
 During our subsequently weekly sessions, I explained my theory and methods further.
 She later said that my warning that she was supposed to feel like hell for a year was what helped the most.

 It made her feel like her reactions were normal and allowed.
 Since she knew in advance she was going to experience twelve months of agony, she had time to prepare and change her plans, expectations, and outlook.
 In essence, she made room in her life for more agony and discomfort.
 This time stopping did not shock her or take her by surprise.

 She knew what to expect and made a specific, detailed plan for how she was going to cope”

 Visualise not achieving your physique goal.
 Yes, I’m telling you to imagine failing.
 Now.
-Once you’ve got this image in your head, I want you to write down all the potential reasons this could have happened.
+Once you’ve got this image in your head, write down all the potential reasons this could have happened.

-You start with the possibility of failure in mind, and once you’re aware of all the things that could go wrong you can set up failsafe’s now, in advance, increasing your chances of success instead of them cropping up unexpectedly and throwing you off.
+This is Anti-visualisation.
+You start with the possibility of failure in mind, and once you’re aware of all the things that could go wrong, you can set up a failsafe now, in advance, increasing your chances of success instead of them cropping up unexpectedly and throwing you off.

 WHEW.
 And we’re done.
-Now excuse me, I need to go have a word with the Universe because it still owes me a cheeseburger from 2002.
+Now excuse me, I need to have a word with the universe because it still owes me a cheeseburger from 2002.